angelal4844/sep11-freedom-project/entries/entry06.md

 ### Expo Elevator Pitch
 * Takeaways
-    * Some takeaways during the expo elevator pitch is showing the code and the preview.
+    * Some takeaways during the expo elevator pitch is commenting and praticing our elevator pitch.
+Praticing our elevator pitch had made us less nervous when presenting to the judge.
+In addition, it helped us prepare for what we want to say in 1 minute when presenting our project.
+Commenting had made us easier to find the code, show our challenges and how we made the game.

 * Things I need to improve on
     * More eye contact